 Where to stay

 There are no dearth of hotels and resorts there at and around the Kanha National Park which rounds upto 180 in numbers.
-They cater to almost all types of budget and even five star resorts like TAJ group of hotels has a five star Jungle lodge named ‘Banjaar Tola’ near Mukki gate.
+They cater to almost all types of budget and even five star resorts like Taj group of hotels named ‘Banjaar Tola’ near Mukki gate.
 There is also Club Mahindra and Kingfisher luxury resorts.

 Best Time to Visit/ Whether

-Kanha National Park is closed for three months from July to September and it is opened for rest of the year.
-Summers are the best time for animal sightings and also the most probable times for the tiger sightings when almost all the animals come out near the water reservoirs with relatively less flora around which results in clear animal sightings.
-Though rest of the years including winter are also preferable times to visit the Kanha National Park when you can enjoy a good whether, lush meadows, bamboo and sal forests.
+Best time to visit Kanha National Park is Summer.
+It is closed for three months from July to September and it is opened for rest of the year.
+Summers are the best time for animal sightings and also the most probable times for the tiger sightings when almost all the animals come out near the water reservoirs.
+Though rest of the years including winters are also preferable times to visit the Kanha National Park when you can enjoy a good whether, lush meadows, bamboo and sal forests.
 Avoid visiting it around monsoons as roads would be in pretty bad shape and animal safari can also be suspended depending upon the whether.
-Though the buffer zone is opened throughout the year and it’s actually the core part that is closed during the monsoon.
-This year in 2016 it has been reopened on 1st of october.

 History of Kanha National Park